temurxon-abulqosimov/mazza-frontend-clean/bot-commands.md

   // Save user role to database
   await saveUserRole(chatId, role);

-  const successMessage = role === 'seller'
+  const successMessage = "🎉 Welcome!
-    ? "🎉 Congratulations!
-You're now a seller.
-You can start adding products in the mini app."
-    : "🎉 Welcome!
 You can now browse and order products in the mini app.";

   const miniAppKeyboard = {
     inline_keyboard: [